gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 </div>

 1. Click on **☑️Validate**.
-  - A pop-up window _Validation summary_ opens with a short summary of what the validation entails.
+  - A pop-up window titled _Validation summary_ opens with a short summary of what the validation entails.
   - Note that only the Swiss specimens of species under the scope of InfoSpecies will be reviewed.
 Records coming from other countries or of other species will be ignored, as well as fossil specimens.
   - Each record has been assigned to its corresponding data center during the Encoding step.
 The records are grouped by data center and sent per e-mail in a single file.
 2. Click on **Validate**.